robertfeliciano/robertfeliciano/README.md

 - Hi, I’m Robert Feliciano
 - I’m interested in operating systems, machine learning, and trading algorithms.
-- I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematics at Stevens Institute of Technology.
+- I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematics.

 <!--
 I need to fix this later to make it my stuff